-Figure 71.
+Figure 55.
 Simple-swap drive installation

 - Step 1.
-Ensure that the drive handle is in the open position.
+Ensure that the drive tray handle is in the open position.
 Slide the drive into the drive bay until it snaps into position. - Step 2.
-Rotate the tray handle to the closed position.
+Close the drive tray handle to lock the drive in place. - Step 3.
+Continue to install additional simple-swap drives if necessary.

-After install all simple-swap drives:
+After you have installed all drives:

 - 1. Reinstall the security bezel.
-See "Install the security bezel" on page 62. - 2.
+See "Install the security bezel" on page 55. - 2.
 Power on the server. - 3.
-Configure RAID information if necessary.
+Use the Lenovo XClarity Provisioning Manager to configure the RAID if necessary.
+For more information, see: